• Skip to primary navigation

 Email: siddavis424@tamu.edu

-Sidney is a Ph.D. student in the J. Mike Walker ’66 Department of Mechanical Engineering at Texas A&M University.
-He graduated with a Dual B.S. in Physics and Mathematics from Tarleton State University (TSU).
-While attending TSU his research focus was on Ion Beam analysis and various types of mathematical modeling in physics and disease modeling.
-His current research focuses on experimentation and computational modeling of hypervelocity impacts, as well as the development of diagnostic tools.
+Sidney Davis is a Ph.D. student in the Department of Mechanical Engineering at Texas A&M University, since Fall 2022.
+He holds a Dual B.S. in Physics and Mathematics from Tarleton State University, where his research focused on experimental ion beam analysis and various forms of mathematical, physics, and disease modeling.

 Aniket Mote